-- Kobarid Museum – This town is defined by World War I, and at this museum you’ll find exhibits which show some of the events from the war, which afflicted this town.
+- Kobarid Museum – This town is defined by World War I, and at this museum, you’ll find exhibits that show some of the events from the war, which afflicted this town.

 - Bridge of Napoleon – An incredible bridge that crosses high above the Soca River, just outside Kobarid.

-- Xpoint – This is an agency who can get you out on the river to go rafting, kayaking, and other exciting water sports.
-If you want some real exciting things to do in Slovenia, they can get you to it!
+- Xpoint – This is an agency that can get you out on the river to go rafting, kayaking, and other exciting water sports.
+If you want some really exciting things to do in Slovenia, they can get you to it!

-- Kozjak waterfall – a beautiful hidden waterfall inside a cave, a few kilometres from Kobarid.
+- Kozjak waterfall – a beautiful hidden waterfall inside a cave, a few kilometers from Kobarid.

 9. Kranjska Gora

 Kranjska Gora is an alpine winter resort famous for being one of the best ski spots across all of Europe.

 Even more than skiing, you can also visit an awesome Russian chapel, which was originally built by World War 1 prisoners, as well as the beautiful Lake Jasna.